AlexMcCarroll/CV/README.md

 - UK and USA citizenship
 - Hong Kong permanent residency

-## Further Interests
+## About Me
+Born and raised in Hong Kong, I attended Fettes College in Edinburgh on an all- rounder scholarship.
+I then went on to read History at the University of Exeter where I was awarded a second class, first honours degree.
 I enjoy travelling and in the last year I have visited Western and Central Europe, Asia, and South America.
 Most recently, this November I visited the headquarters of the Christina Noble’s Foundation in Ho Chi Minh City, Vietnam.
 Swimming, cycling and running keeps me active and I also enjoy skiing, ski touring, sailing, diving, rock climbing, hiking and triathlon.
 Currently, I am training with the aim to complete a Half-Ironman triathlon in Cascais, Portugal in September 2018.